Gaur

 It is the largest species among the wild cattle and the Bovidae.

-The domesticated form of the gaur is called gayal (Bos frontalis) or mithun.
+The domesticated gayal or mithun originated partly from the wild gaur and is most common in the border regions of Northeast India (Assam, Manipur, Nagaland) and Bangladesh with Myanmar and Yunnan, China.

 Etymology

 The Sanskrit word गौर gaura means 'white, yellowish, reddish'.
 The Sanskrit word gaur-mriga means a kind of water buffalo.

 The Hindi word गौर gaur means 'fair-skinned, fair, white'.

 Taxonomy

 Bison gaurus was the scientific name proposed by Charles Hamilton Smith in 1827.
 Later authors subordinated the species under either Bos or Bibos.

 To date, three gaur subspecies have been recognized: